 What is Privacy by Design and Default?
 Definition

-It was first coined by Dr Ann Cavoukian, the former Information and Privacy Commissioner of Ontario, Canada, and has since become a framework in the EU’s General Data Protection Regulation (GDPR) as well as other global data protection laws.
+Privacy by Design and Default is the concept that data privacy should be pre-built into the design of systems rather than being treated as an afterthought.
+It was first coined by Dr Ann Cavoukian, the former Information and Privacy Commissioner of Ontario, Canada, and has since become a framework in the EU’s General Data Protection Regulation (GDPR) and other global data protection laws.

-Privacy by Design vs. Privacy by Default
+Privacy by Design vs by Default: What’s the difference?

-Privacy by Design and Privacy by Default often go hand-in-hand, but it’s important to understand that there are fundamental differences between the two concepts:
+Privacy by Design and Privacy by Default often go hand-in-hand, but it’s important to understand that there are fundamental differences between the two concepts.

 7 Principles of Privacy by Design and Default